JunoNgx/crisp-game-lib-tutorial/README.md

 If you already have a forked repository of CrispGameLib:
 * Access the Settings/Pages for the forked repository.
-* Change Source folder to `/docs` in the dropdown menu.
+* Choose the appropriate branch (most likely `master`) and change the source folder to `/docs` from the dropdown menu.
 * Access the game at `https://<your-username>.github.io/<repository-name>/?<game-folder-name>`.

 At this point, you may simply make a copy of `_template`, rename it, and start working on your own games.
 Your new commits and changes, once pushed to remote, will be instantly reflected on your GitHub Page.
 Do create branches if you have need to.